KofiAnnan97/quick_scripts/apgb_converter/README.md

 # APGB Converter
-A tool designed to provied a convenient way of creating custom GB palattes for the Analogue Pocket or BGB Emulator.
+A tool designed to provide a convenient way of creating custom GB palettes for the Analogue Pocket or BGB Emulator.

 ## Overview
 - [Quick Start](#quick-start)